Debunking Common Myths About Balsamic Vinegar: What You Need to Know

 8. Myth: All Balsamic Vinegar is Aged for Many Years

-Fact: Only traditional balsamic vinegar is aged for 12 years or more in wooden barrels.
+Fact: Only traditional balsamic vinegar DOP is aged for a minimum of 12 years in wooden barrels.
 Commercial varieties may be aged for as little as two months.
-The aging process significantly affects the flavor, with traditional balsamic offering a richer, more complex taste.
+The aging process is what drives the flavour complexity — concentration through evaporation, the contribution of different woods, the slow transformation of sugars and acids over time.

 9. Myth: Balsamic Vinegar is Always Sweet